 - Dandelion– Good source of vitamins A, C, D, and B as well as minerals like iron, magnesium, zinc, potassium, manganese, copper, choline, calcium, boron, and silicon.

-I order all the herbs in bulk from here and can make big batches of these and other herbal teas very inexpensively.
+I order all the herbs in bulk (click links above to see the ones I use) so I can make big batches of these and other herbal teas very inexpensively.
 If you aren’t a DIYer and don’t want the initial expense of purchasing herbs in bulk, you can also find this tea pre-made in tea bags.

 Some of these herbs are not recommended during pregnancy, so I only drink this tea after the baby is born.
 It is also important to check with your doctor or midwife before consuming any herb while breastfeeding.